Why and How to Set Up a Subsidiary in Singapore (with FAQs)

 After incorporation, the new subsidiary will exist as a separate legal entity from its parent-company.
 It is therefore recommended to open a new corporate bank account in the subsidiary’s name for proper financial accounting.

-Furthermore, the new subsidiary may be required to apply for a licence to operate in certain industries, such as the food & beverage industry.
+Furthermore, the new subsidiary may be required to apply for a licence to operate in certain industries, such as in the restaurant industry.
 The subsidiary must apply for the licence itself, under its own name.

 Foreign parent-companies may also wish to apply for the relevant employment passes or permits if they wish to transfer foreign employees to work in Singapore under the new subsidiary.